ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 #### Step 2: Download the script to the FTP storage space

 Once the backup script has been created, you will need to upload it to your web hosting plan’s FTP storage space.
-To do this, please refer to the information described in step 2 of the guide titled ‘[Log in to your storage space](/pages/web/hosting/hosting_how_to_get_my_website_online)’.
+To do this, please refer to the information described in step 2 of the guide titled [Log in to your storage space](/pages/web/hosting/hosting_how_to_get_my_website_online).

 To complete the following steps, download the script to the folder that contains the website that uses the database. **Be particularly careful about the name of the backup script file.** Do not overwrite an existing file with the same name on the FTP storage space when you upload the script.
 If you see a warning message like this, change the name of the newly created script and try downloading it again.